shoggy/epam-ru-pet-ta-2020-notes/hw-selenium-1-unit-test-framework-and-build-tool.md

 - [ ] Profiles
   - [ ] Create 3 maven profiles which allow choosing test suite
   - [ ] by default should work profile which runs add and subtract operations tests
+- [ ] Test must be run using maven
+- [ ] AssertJ is used instead of basic TestNg asserts

 ## Bonus
 - [ ] Student name in artifactId